vchan2/vchan2.github.io/2021APCalculusBC.md

  * Friday, Dec.
 3: More on integration (FTC I and II), antiderivatives
  * Friday, Dec.
 10: Integration: substitution rule
  * Friday, Dec.
 17: Integration: long division and completing the square
  * Friday, Jan.
-14: Integration: review of substitution, long division, and completing the square
+14: Integration: review of substitution, long division, and completing the square (Mini-Integration Bee)
+ *

 <!--
   * Week of May 24